-This popular collaborative module between Warwick Medical School and the UK National Screening Committee is dedicated to evaluating health screening
+This popular collaborative module between Warwick Medical School and the UK National Screening committee (UK NSC) is dedicated to evaluating health screening

 In a cost and health-conscious world, health screening comes under constant scrutiny.
 How do we decide which screening programmes to introduce and which population groups to screen?
 What are the ethics behind screening?
 How do we quality assure programmes and ensure safety and effectiveness?